wilsoncook/minimal-promise/README.md

 # mini-promise
-A minimalist promise that follows the behaves of es6 promise class.
-(It's mainly used for demonstrations or personal learning)
+A minimalist promise that follows the behaves of ES6 Promise specifications.
+(It is recommended to used as demonstrations or personal learning)